-Operation Shader - the UK's contribution to the fight against the so-called Islamic State (IS) - is almost four.
+Operation Shader, the UK's contribution to the fight against the so-called Islamic State (IS), is more than six years old.

-Since 2014, RAF aircrew based in Cyprus have been flying daily missions over Iraq and Syria as part of a coalition of nations fighting IS, also known as Daesh.
+Since 2014, RAF aircrew based in Cyprus have flown daily missions over Iraq and Syria as part of a coalition of nations fighting the so-called Islamic State, also known as Daesh.

-The Operation began as a humanitarian aid mission but has grown into a complicated mission to try and defeat IS.
+The operation began as a humanitarian aid mission but has grown into a complicated mission to try to defeat IS.

-The coalition launched Operation Roundup earlier this year to clear what remains of the terror group in Syria.
+The coalition launched Operation Roundup in 2018 to clear the remains of the terror group in Syria.

 "I'm very confident that we will see the ultimate demise of Daesh in the southeastern part of Syria, but it will take some time to do that."